Sightseeing in Majorca

 Beach Fun for the Whole Family in Majorca

-With an array of sandy beaches to choose from it would be easy to spend your entire holiday sunbathing; breaking only to take advantage of the wealth of seafront restaurants and cafes, however it would be worth your while leaving the bucket and spade behind to take advantage of some of the other activities available.
+With an array of sandy beaches to choose from it would be easy to spend your entire holiday sunbathing, stopping only to take advantage of the wealth of seafront restaurants and cafes.
+It would however be worth your while leaving the bucket and spade behind to take advantage of some of the other activities available.

 Water Sports for the Whole Family in Majorca